springlchy/goueditor/README.md

 # goueditor
-goueditor is the UEditor's backend of go language
+It shows the usage of ueditorgoback within [beego](https://beego.me)